 University Advancement is part of UVA’s greater advancement community, serving as a partner with the schools and units as well as the many volunteers who are committed to UVA’s success.

 In consultation with UVA’s schools and units, University Advancement sets “best practice” guidelines for fundraising staff through policies and procedures that meet the highest ethical and professional standards.
-University Advancement oversees multiple areas of fundraising and engagement initiatives, including annual giving, Cavalier Connect (phonathon), Cavalier Travels, faculty excellence, global initiatives, Jeffersonian Grounds, lifetime learning, planned giving, reunion giving, scholarship support, University arts, and UVA Clubs.
+University Advancement oversees multiple areas of fundraising and engagement initiatives, including annual giving, Cavalier Connect (phonathon), Cavalier Travels, corporate and foundation relations, faculty excellence, global initiatives, Jeffersonian Grounds, lifetime learning, planned giving, reunion giving, scholarship support, University arts, and UVA Clubs.
 It additionally provides services such as community learning, donor relations, gift accounting, information technology, and prospect research.
 The vice president also leads Advancement Communications, which supports a broad array of fundraising initiatives through the development of print and digital publications as well as video and social media communications.

-Mr. Luellen previously served as associate vice president for development at UVA.
+Luellen previously served as associate vice president for development at UVA.
 In this role, he led the University’s central development efforts, managing a team of nearly 80 development officers and staff, and played a lead role in planning for the current campaign.
 He came to the University of Virginia in May 2014 from The Pennsylvania State University, where he first served as associate director of development for the College of Liberal Arts, then as director of major gifts, and finally as director of alumni relations, communications, and development for the College of the Liberal Arts.
-In that role, he led the College to the successful completion of its $113 million campaign – surpassing the goal nine months ahead of the campaign close.
+In that role, he led the College at Penn State to the successful completion of its $113 million campaign – surpassing the goal nine months ahead of the campaign close.

-In 2014, Mr. Luellen received the McKay Donkin Award, given annually to the full-time member of the faculty, staff, or the retiree of the university who has made significant contributions to the “economic, physical, mental, or social welfare of the faculty” of Penn State.
+In 2014, Luellen received the McKay Donkin Award, given annually to the full-time member of the faculty, staff, or the retiree of the university who has made significant contributions to the “economic, physical, mental, or social welfare of the faculty” of Penn State.
 He and his Penn State advancement team were presented with the 2014 Outstanding Teamwork Award in the College of the Liberal Arts.
-Prior to Penn State, Mr. Luellen served in various leadership roles for Affinity Connection, which provides alumni relations and major fundraising services to university-based affinity groups and volunteer-driven organizations on more than 60 college campuses in the U.S., Australia, and New Zealand.
+Prior to Penn State, Luellen served in various leadership roles for Affinity Connection, which provides alumni relations and major fundraising services to university-based affinity groups and volunteer-driven organizations on more than 60 college campuses in the U.S., Australia, and New Zealand.

-Mr. Luellen received his bachelor’s degree in English, with a minor in elementary education, from Allegheny College.
+Luellen received his bachelor’s degree in English, with a minor in elementary education, from Allegheny College.
 At Penn State he received a graduate certificate in project management.
 He and his wife, Beth Ann, and their two daughters reside in Ruckersville, Virginia.